Posts

 Image

 Buried with our Buchans in Newbattle Churchyard are five other people.
 Four of those are named Brown.
 Refresh your memory of the lair records .
 Is there a reason why they were buried across the same plots as the Buchans?
 When I found that three were related to each other, and the stillborn Brown child was also probably part of this family, I began to suspect that there just may be a link.
 The first child I looked at was named Janet McCree Brown and you can image why her name caught my eye.
 She was only 18 months old when she died of Croup on 13 April 1889.
 She was buried on 15 April 1889.
-She lived at Hunterfield, as did two other Browns.
+She lived at Hunterfield, as did the two other Browns.
 Hunterfield is a hamlet about 2 miles from Newlandrig, and is the closest settlement to our village.
 Janet's parents were revealed to be Abram Brown and Mary Falconer.
 I then bought this couple's marriage certificate of 31 December 1880.
 They married in Stobhill, another nearby small village near Gorebridge.
-I was thrilled to see that Abram
+I was thrilled to see that A

 Our emigration paths